sat-masters/docs/Constellation Downlink/Projektretninger.md

 Some notes for interesting things to research
 - SpaceX can incorperate FSO for new downlink why cant we?
 - How FSO can contribute to continous access instead of intermittent as RF will give you.
+- FSO could maybe also enable communication with  satellites outside of the constellation?

 Out there ideas:
 - Something like the new horizon telescope but using the starlink constellation for mars/moon communication?